 In the 13th century, the Mongol ruler Genghis Khan (1162-1227) and his armies advanced across Asia and created the largest contiguous land empire in history.
-They reached eastern Europe in the mid-13th century, sparking off a chain of events that have left a trail of numerous little reminders in daily life in Europe and had a lasting impact on Europe’s culture, trade and collective psyche.
+They reached eastern Europe in the mid-13th century, sparking off a chain of events that has left a trail of numerous little reminders in daily life in Europe and had a lasting impact on Europe’s culture, trade and collective psyche.
 Was this Europe’s first global age?
 And were the Mongol invaders as murderous as they have been made out to be?

-Produced and presented by Marijke van der Meer
+Produced and presented by Marijke van der Meer.

 This programme was first broadcast in 2006 and was awarded a Silver Medal in the category History at the New York Festivals of international radio.